hello-lucy-wu/data-warehouse-with-redshift/README.md

 ### Steps
+* replace HOST and ARN in dwh.cfg with your own redshift cluster host and iam role
-* run `create_tables.py` to create database and tables.
+* run `create_tables.py` to create fact and dimension tables for the star schema in Redshift
-* run `etl.py` to process the entire datasets and insert data into each table
+* run `etl.py` to load data from S3 into staging tables on Redshift and then process that data into analytics tables on Redshift